Emilio B. Nicolas

 New York, 2006

-United States Court of Appeals for the Second Circuit
+United States Courts of Appeals for the Second and Fifth Circuits

 United States District Court for the Northern, Southern, and Western Districts of Texas